 - Highlights of kindle books.
 Learn how to get your kindle highlights into Evernote, written by Michael Hyatt.
 Collect quotes or key messages of the books you have read.
 And find them easily for later reference.

 - Travel packing list.
 We go to Morocco each year and I perfectly know what to take.
 But for my little one, I have created a packing list.
 I work on it and delete what has proven to be unnecessary or is outdated.
 Please, click over to this post if you want my best travel hacks for flying with little ones!
 Find a free plan travel packing list for flying with a toddler in the free resource library for subscribers.

 - Copies of personal documents, passports, etc. Not only for travel but for when you might lose something or need to refer to some document you keep at home

 - Create IFTTT recipes with Evernote.
 Use the “If this then that-App” for Evernote to create or use recipes that work for you using Evernote.
 This way you can automate processes and save important info and share things automatically.
 Ready for some more productivity?
 Learn how two magic words can make you a productivity hero.

 - Collect information for a meeting.
 If you have meetings to attend collect what you need to bring or keep in mind in Evernote.
 Also, note questions to ask at the doctors, an appointment at school, etc.

 These were my favorite uses for Evernote as a homemaking mom to get family life organized.

 How do you use Evernote?
-Get the full guide with More than 50 fresh ideas of how to use Evernote as a homemaking mom now in the free resource library.
-Just sign up and grab your copy to make the most of your free Evernote account now!
+Get the full guide with More than 50 fresh ideas of how to use Evernote as a homemaking mom now in the insider-only resource library.
+Become an insider of Mom Can Do This by signing up.
+You will get a weekly-ish email and access to Mom’s insider-only library.
+Grab your copy to make the most of your free Evernote account now!